kpassapk/blog/content/posts/happyapi-temporal.md

 ## OAuth2 workflow

-The steps in the Oauth2 [authorization code grant][auth-code] involves a resource owner, an authorization server, and an application, as shown in the image below.
+The steps in the Oauth2 [authorization code grant][auth-code] involves a resource server, an authorization server, and a client application, as shown in the image below.

 ![auth-seq](authcode.webp)